Lawn Chair Lazy

 "Lawn Chair Lazy" is a song recorded by Canadian country group James Barker Band.
 The song was co-written by the band's frontman James Barker, with Gavin Slate.
 It was the debut single from the band, and the lead single from their extended play Game On.

 Commercial performance

 "Lawn Chair Lazy" reached a peak of #6 on Billboard Canada Country chart.
 This made it the highest-charting debut single by a Canadian country artist at the time.
-It was certified Gold by Music Canada.
+It has been certified Platinum by Music Canada.

 Music video

 The official music video for "Lawn Chair Lazy" premiered on Taste of Country on June 20, 2019.